metaborg/documentation/source/langdev/manual/config.rst

    .. describe:: generic resource export

       A generic resource export, exports any resources in a directory.
+      The directory **must be relative** to the project root.
+Includes and excludes are relative to the specified directory.
       These files can be used for tasks specific to the language specification, for example to bundle library files with the language specification.

-      - Format: Path to directory, optional list of includes, and optional list of excludes
+      - Format: Relative path to directory, optional list of includes, and optional list of excludes
       - Example::

           exports: